 Built For Hockey, Made For Music

-At UBS Arena, Populous created hockey-specific sightlines for Islanders fans by strategically designing the seating bowl to be pushed in toward the ice further than a standard basketball-first arena.
+At UBS Arena, Populous created hockey-specific sightlines for NHL and NY Islanders fans by strategically designing the seating bowl to be pushed in toward the ice further than a standard basketball-first arena.
 The facility features the largest arena scoreboard in New York state, along with two levels of high-resolution LED ribbon boards and state-of-the-art sound systems that leverage world-class acoustics to amplify the audio experience.
 Other cutting-edge technology — ice mapping and projection systems and 12 all-player tracking cameras — align with the latest NHL standards.

 A standout feature of UBS Arena is its superior acoustics.
 Populous worked with acoustical design consultant Wrightson, Johnson, Haddon & Williams (WJHW) to implement several architectural elements that limit reverberation time and echoes.
 These elements include the use of absorptive materials on vertical surfaces to soak up the sound.
 Additionally, unlike the hard plastic seating common in stadiums and ballparks, UBS Arena features upholstered seating, which is more comfortable, but also helps the arena sound as it would at full capacity, even during sound checks and reduced-capacity events.